Many people are in the habit of writing every day in a personal journal to keep track of behaviors to help them reflect and grow.

 It is essential to define a Lessons Learned process and build governance around it so that costly mistakes are not repeated and to encourage positive behaviors.

-How do you record Lessons Learned?
+How Do You Record Lessons Learned?

-Lessons Learned should cover three areas:
+A good lessons learned format should cover three areas:

 - What worked well